dapr/docs/daprdocs/content/en/operations/dapr-shared/dapr-shared.md

 ---

-By default, Dapr automatically inject a sidecar to enable the Dapr APIs for your applications, but sometimes this approach (using sidecars) might not be optimal for your use cases.
+By default, Dapr automatically injects a sidecar to enable the Dapr APIs for your applications.
+However, using sidecars might not be optimal for your specific use case.

 Dapr Shared enable differenet deployment strategies to create Dapr Applications using Kubernetes `Daemonset` or `Deployment`.